CSCfi/csc-user-guide/docs/apps/gromacs.md

 <!-- The module will set `$OMP_NUM_THREADS=1`
 as otherwise mdrun will spawn threads for cores it _thinks_ are free. -->

-See [GPU-example below](#example-gpu-script-for-puhti) for required additional flags if you need to use threads instead/in addition to MPI tasks.

 ### Notes about performance